jasonleebrown/machisplin/README.md

 ![Alt text](https://raw.githubusercontent.com/jasonleebrown/machisplin/master/MACHISPLIN_LOGOv2.jpg?raw=true "Title")

+# machisplin 2.0
+September 19, 2025

+I am pleased to announce that MACHISPLIN 2.0 is released!
+Main features:
+-updated to work in the Terra infrastructure
+(rgeos, raster, dismo, rgdal... all have been retired) -fixed several bugs associated with thin-plate splines

+Known bugs:
+- multicore support is not currently functional

 # machisplin
 An R package for interpolation of noisy multivariate data through comprehensive statistical analyses using thin-plate-smoothing splines and machine learning ensembling.
 This package is a free open-source machine learning analog to the expensive ANUSPLIN software.